 Pupils must travel to and from school and arrive at school in full school uniform.
 School uniform must be worn from the start of the day and for all lessons - the only exception being practical PE classes.
 If a pupil’s activity involves a sport, then school PE kit must be worn.

-Otherwise uniform should be worn unless permission has been granted by the Principal, Head Teacher or Head of Chapter.
+Otherwise uniform should be worn unless permission has been granted by the Principal, Head Teacher or Head of Year.
 This permission will be given to the member of staff in charge of the activity who will then inform those taking part in the activity.

 The full uniform policy is available under the policies section of the website.